frybox/fryweb/README.md

 A python library to generate HTML, Javascript and CSS, based on pyx file.

 ## Features
-* Support pyx extension to normal py file, similar to jsx, html tags can be written directly in py files.
+* Support pyx extension to normal python file, similar to jsx, write html tags in python file.
-* Provide a pyx file loader for python import machanism, pyx files can be loaded and executed by CPython directly.
+* Provide a pyx loader for python import machanism, load and execute pyx files directly.
-* Provide a utility first css framework, similar to TailwindCSS, support attributify mode similar to WindiCSS
+* Provide a utility-first css framework, similar to TailwindCSS, support attributify mode similar to WindiCSS.
-* Can be used with django/flask framework.
+* Support django/flask framework.
-* Provide a command line tool `fry` based on flask.
+* Provide development server which supports server/browser auto reloading when file saved.
-* Provide development server which support server auto reload and browser auto reload when file saved.
+* Provide a command line tool `fry`, build css/js and run development server.

 All features are implemented in python, no node ecosystem is required.